rstade/TcpEngine/README.md

 Currently only a basic TCP state machine without retransmission, flow control, etc., is implemented.

-## TcpEngine as TCP-Proxy
+## TcpEngine as (reverse) TCP-Proxy

-TcpEngine can run as a user-space TCP-proxy written in Rust with following properties
+TcpEngine can run as a user-space TCP-proxy with following properties
 * TCP pass-through
 * customizable delayed binding
 * high performance: more than **1 million TCP connections opened and closed per second using 3 cores**